Sylvexia/personal_research/10-8 Personal Research.md

 5. How to implement a pass?
 For tablegen, how do i know what to implement.
 	1. https://www.youtube.com/watch?v=UP-LBRbvI_U

-what is casting in `mlir`?
-- When getting the operation
-	- For example, `AddOp` is derived from operation
-	- We cast the operation to decide if it's `AddOp`
-		- cast<>

 onnx @run_main_graph

 llvm